xuefeng16513/6156_Final_Project/Readme.md

 How to train the model:
 python Cnn_Mlp_Model.py

-How to load trained model and call the camera to participate in real-time recognition:
+How to load trained model(download from https://drive.google.com/file/d/1OkuzSVnq1qsfPyEQGJUnsTGXNUkfFimv/view?usp=sharing) and call the camera to participate in real-time recognition:
 python realtime_asl.py